 Summer Bands, Conductor of Concert and Preparatory Bands

 Anthony Nunes was born and raised in Danbury and now resides in New Fairfield.
 He has been teaching private trumpet lessons since 1999 and has been teaching in Norwalk Public Schools since 2011.
 He performs in various musical groups in the area, including the Danbury Symphony Orchestra, and just completed a Master's degree in Music education from WCSU.
 Mr. Nunes has directed the summer Concert and Preparatory Bands since 2008.

 Ase-AmenRa Kariamu of Kariamu Afrikan Drum and Dance, affectionately known as Brother Ase, began his drumming with master drummer, Brother Keindre O'Uhuru, director of the El Shabazz Orchestra in Harlem, NY.
-For the past nine years, he has been teaching in the Juvenile Detention Center for the CT Ballet 'Out Reach' program.
-Mr. Kariamu was 'Mouse King' in the Danbury Music Centre's annual production of Nutcracker several times and has been a flutist for over 20 years.
-His instructors also include Yamoussa Camara, master dancer/drummer of Guinea, West Afrika; and KoKayi, an Afrikan Dance Troupe of Mt.
-Vernon.
-Mr. Kariamu hosts West Afrikan Drum workshops throughout Connecticut and teaches in the Danbury after-school program in fourteen schools.
-He also teaches at 'A Common Ground'.
-He has been director of the DMC Afrikan Drumming program since 2003.
+For the past eleven years, he has been teaching in the Juvenile Detention Center for CPA in his "Healing Drum" Program.
+Mr. Kariamu was 'Mouse King' in the Danbury Music Centre's annual production of Nutcracker several times and has been a flutist for over 22 years.
+His instructors also include Yamoussa Camara, master dancer/drummer of Guinea, West Afrika; Olivier, master dancer and drummer from Bakino Fasa, West Afrika; Baba David Coleman of Cleveland, Ohio, master drummer and drum maker; and KoKayi, an Afrikan Dance Troupe of Mt.
+Vernon, dNew York.
+Mr. Kariamu hosts West Afrikan Drum workshops throughout Connecticut and teaches at 'A Common Ground' in Danbury.
+He has been director of the DMC West Afrikan Drumming program since 2003.